ttscoff/popclipextensions/PreviewURL.popclipext/README.md

 PreviewURL
 ===

-PopClip extension to show a popup preview of the first URL in selected text.
+PopClip extension to show a popup preview for each URL in selected text.